JoseJX/analogue-pocket-patches/README.md

 This patch converts `Heroes of Might and Magic 2 (U)` to the `.pocket` format.

+This patch was updated to fix a graphical corruption bug.
+(2022/05/31)

 ROM MD5: `ad37726c92f43ad7915225b7eaf94ffd`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/HoMM2.ips).